foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/store.md

 In order to obtain the variable address that you'd like to write to, you need to use either:
-- `selector!` macro - if the variable is a plain variable
+- `selector!` macro - if the variable is not a mapping
-- `map_entry_address` function in tandem with `selector!` - if the variable is a mapping, and you want to insert a key-value pair
+- `map_entry_address` function in tandem with `selector!` - for inserting key-value pair into a map variable

-Those examples present the usage in practise:
+## Example usage

 ```rust
 mod Contract {